ryanswrt/autoform-slingshot/README.md

 Usage
 =====

-Follow Slingshot's instructions on setting up a directive, then define the following autoform rules in your schema
+Follow Slingshot's instructions on setting up a directive, then define the following autoform rules in your schema.
+If you want to resize before upload the following is an example using `thinksoftware:image-resize-client`.

 ```
 picture_url: